wmbm/wmbm.github.io/content/post/analyst_vs_scientist_vs_eng/index.md

 Remember that the field of data analysis is constantly evolving, so staying updated with the latest tools, techniques, and technologies is crucial.
 Engage in continuous learning through online courses, building mini-projects, attending workshops and conferences, reading industry blogs and research papers, and participating in online communities like Stack Overflow, Kaggle or Reddit's data science forums.

 And follow your interests like a devoted disciple!
 If you like sports, go into sport-analytics!
-If you're passionate about the stock-market', get into fin-tech!
+If you're passionate about the stock-market, get into fin-tech!
 If you're interested in human rights, get into gov-tech!
-There's a sub-category of almost every field in the data world, so get curious.
+There's a sub-category of almost every field in the data world, so get curious, and get building!
 That's the real fuel to mastering any of these skills.

 Finally, the basics skills in the data field should not be overlooked.
 Mathematical fundamentals (like the differences between discrete and continous data), critical thinking (like how to formulate research questions) and communication (like reporting nuances in your results) are critical.
 The must-have tools typically needed are SQL + an analysis tool (like Python), so make sure you're comfortable speaking in these languages.